lingxi-tech/vdesk/README.md

 - assigned memory size, which is in the docker-compose.yml file, as the value of the field `services.my_ws.deploy.resources.limits.memory`
 - assigned cpu number, which is in the docker-compose.yml file, as the value of the field `services.my_ws.deploy.resources.limits.cpus`
 - assigned gpu ids, which is in the docker-compose.yml file, as the value of the field `services.my_ws.deploy.resources.reservations.devices.device_ids`
+- state of the container, which could be gotten via calling `docker ps` and parse the returned value

 #### Modify the certain parameters of an available container
 The backend shall modify certain parameters of an available container specified by the name retrieved from the interface.

+All the output of the command ran in the backend shall be logged to a log file.

 ### Frontend